|

 Commerce Department building, Washington, DC, resulted in the

-destruction of most of the 1890 census.
+destruction of almost all of the 1890 census.
 Most of the damage was

 from the water used to put out the fire.
 None had been microfilmed.